 - When viewed with Microsoft Internet Explorer 8 to current full release

 - When viewed with Mozilla Firefox 2 to current full release

 Creadyne can offer no guarantee of correct function with all browser software including future or obsolete releases, or minority browsers.

 Payment of Accounts

-Creadyne owns all copyright, and all other rights, on materials produced until accounts are paid in full, at which point all such rights transfer to the client.
+Creadyne owns all copyright, and all other rights, on materials produced until accounts are paid in full, at which point all such rights transfer to the partner.

-Any client experiencing problems with a web service provided by Creadyne should contact their assigned Project Manager.
-Clients should supply the URL of the problem and clearly outline the issue in question.
+Any partner experiencing problems with a web service provided by Creadyne should contact their assigned Project Manager.
+Partners should supply the URL of the problem and clearly outline the issue in question.

 Creadyne will contact the individual responsible for the material in question with a view to resolving the matter satisfactorily.

 Collection of Information